thoth-station/s2i-example-flask/README.rst

 .. code-block:: console

-  oc delete all --selector 'app=downshift'
+  oc delete all --selector 'app=s2i-thoth'

 Using Thoth in your s2i builds